Windows Desktop Search 2.x

-The use of and development for the 2.x versions of WDS is strongly discouraged in favor of Windows Search.
+The use of and development for the 2.x versions of Microsoft Windows Desktop Search (WDS) is strongly discouraged in favor of Windows Search.

 WDS indexes data within a given crawl scope, the specified locations within a local computer and shared network that the Indexer should crawl.
 This crawl scope can be controlled by user-set options, management APIs, and Group Policies, which network administrators can configure to control user access permissions and indexing settings.
 Group Policies can restrict access to certain network resources as well as define resources to be indexed.

 - Developing with WDS

 When first installed, the Indexer crawls most common user-facing files in the My Documents folder, Microsoft Outlook and Microsoft Outlook Express email folders, and locations specified in Group Policy.
 Users can also specify new files and locations for the Indexer to include (or exclude) in successive crawls.
 Each included location is identified by URL, and the Indexer will start at that URL and recursively iterate through any subfolders or locations until all items have been indexed.
 A scope is a set of URLs.
 The management APIs can be used by custom applications to define their crawl scope, a set of URLs pointing to paths within a protocol such as

 mapi:// for MAPI email stores like Outlook.
 WDS uses protocol handlers to access the data stores and filters to parse and index the items text and properties.
 This data is then stored in the catalog.